How Amazon’s new movie ‘Troop Zero’ got its magical realism

 For Bert and Bertie, Troop Zero was about pairing those surreal moments with the heightened sense of reality that comes with being a kid.

 “We talked about Christmas’s perspective of the world and the magic of seeing reality through the eyes of a child,” Bertie says.
 “We talked about the camera being with her at her level, seeing things from her point of view.
-We talked about the slightly heightened colors and the way that nostalgia works, almost like Christmas the adult looking back at her childhood.
+We talked about the slightly heightened colors and the way that nostalgia works, almost like Christmas, the adult looking back at her childhood.
 How things were a little bit scarier than they really were, how things were a little bit more vibrant than they really were.”

 Watch your tone